-With the start of the podcast series, the Building Technology Experts are sending a signal their signal: the industry’s many challenges are lying ahead, and it is more than worth to talk about it in times of contact restrictions – while personal encounters and networking at ISH, Light + Building, Intersec Building and E2 Forum Frankfurt are set to re-start from 2021.
+With the start of the podcast series, the Building Technology Experts are sending a signal their signal: the industry’s many challenges are lying ahead, and it is more than worth to talk about it in times of contact restrictions – while personal encounters and networking at ISH, Light + Building and Intersec Building are set to re-start from 2021.
 Stay safe and stay curious!

 Sharon Stammers & Martin Lupton: WOMEN IN LIGHTING

 WOMEN IN LIGHTING is an inspirational and global digital platform that profiles women working in the field of lighting and lighting design.
 It aims to promote their passion and achievements, narrate their career path and goals.
 It aims to celebrate their work and increase the profile of women working in lighting to help encourage, support and inspire the next generation.

 Sharon and Martin share some insights about WIL and other lighting related topics.
 Listen in on what WIL has achieved so far and find out how you can become a part of the incredible WIL-community.

 "Every industry benefits from diversity in all directions."

 "I think everybody approaches lighting design differently.
 It´s a very personal subject that you can put your own spin on it.
 And some of your own spin might be your gender, might be your race, might be your culture, might be your upbringing, might just be your experience, it might be what you think is important."